- Importing a Vehicle into the United States

 - Container - Many classic car owners opt to use a shipping container when moving a classic overseas.
 The container is sealed and prevents sea water as well as people and other hazards from contacting the vehicle during shipment.
 Usually, the contents of a container are unknown to crew members and vehicles remain safe throughout the shipment.

-When the car has reached Customs in the United States, you will need to pay the required duties and taxes and then will need to comply with your local laws on registration, license plates and insurance.
+When the auto has reached Customs in the U.S, you will need to pay the required duties and taxes and then will need to comply with your local laws on registration, license plates and insurance.

 Prohibited Countries